 Thanks to the pandemic, we have learned that we can fundraise virtually without leaving the comfort of our homes.
 You can host so many events virtually to raise money and awareness for mental health; here are just a few.

 Virtual Pub Quiz

 Get friends, family, and coworkers together for a virtual pub quiz.
 Ask for a donation and offer a small prize for the winning team.
 Being together for an evening of fun and camaraderie is a positive way to get people talking and lift their spirits.

 Amateur baking has never been so popular, so why not host a live baking competition to raise money for mental health causes?
-Send out the recipes and ingredient list beforehand and charge a small fee to participate.
-Live stream the event and the participants can record their entries and compete together in real-time.
+Send out the recipes and ingredient list beforehand and charge a small participation fee.
+Live stream the event, and the participants can record their entries and compete together.
 Reward the winner with a voucher for afternoon tea or a baking gift basket.

 Get into the party spirit with an evening of virtual cocktail or mocktail making.
 Hand out cocktail recipes to everyone in advance so they can make them on the night and discuss their concoctions with each other.
 Be sure to include non-alcoholic or mocktail options.
 Charge a small donation to participate and maybe have a cocktail naming competition.
 The person who comes up with the most catchy name wins a prize.

 Many people suffer in silence with mental illness, so creating a sense of community and togetherness is vital to help those in need and give them a voice.
 Community fundraising ideas for mental health can include:

 Community Art And Story Projects